mdxs/test-ttf-on-gae/README.rst

 Description
 ===========

-Project to test the current `Google App Engine (GAE)`_ server implementation when handling static `TrueType Font (.ttf)`_ files.
+Python based project to test the current `Google App Engine (GAE)`_ server implementation when handling static `TrueType Font (.ttf)`_ files.
 The default approach of the SDK, to declare such files as ``application/octet-stream`` on upload, may not provide the best results for app owners and users.

 It appears that an explicit declaration of the `mime type`_ for .ttf files as ``font/ttf`` can reduce bandwidth usage (for the app owner) and decrease